AbsCoDes-lib/Tools/VS.Properties/README.md

-Vs.propertes contains a set of property sheets used in my Visual Studio developpements.
+VS.Properties contains a set of property sheets for Visual Studio.
-It defines the full folder structure (bin, lib and output folders)
+It defines the full folder structure (bin, lib and output folders) used in every projects.

 When to use it :
 - For a library : Abscodes.LIB.props